top of page

 • Settlements that serve no one, including you.

-• High-conflict tactics that spiral into courtrooms.
+• High-conflict tactics that spiral into courtroom battles.

 • Misjudging your ex’s behavior and reacting poorly.

-And the pattern repeats:
+The pattern repeats:

 • Staying quiet to keep the peace.